drzeitraum/jquery-mosaic-elements/README.md

 # jQuery plugin for collecting elements.
-Simple plugin for animating elements with the random effect.
+A simple plugin for assembling elements into a mosaic in random order.
 Based on the jQuery animate function.

 ## Demo